charlie-j/starter-academic/content/positions/positions.md

 # Internships/PhDs

-For each of my topics (see below for details, but here's a first quick keyword list: Formal Methods, Cryptography, Logic, Security Protocol, Privacy, Post-Quantum, OCaml), tailored master internship or PhD projects can be designed, depending on your desires and preferences, notably with a range of more theoretical/applied projects.
+I have open PhD positions, see below for detailed proposals.
+In addition, for each of my topics (also see below for details, but here's a first quick keyword list: Formal Methods, Cryptography, Logic, Security Protocol, Privacy, Post-Quantum, OCaml), tailored master internship or PhD projects can be designed, depending on your desires and preferences, notably with a range of more theoretical/applied projects.

 If you are interested, just contact me at charlie.jacomme@inria.fr with a brief description of yourself and we'll set up an online meeting.

-# Soon to be opened: postdocs/engineers

-I will receive funding in the _nearish_ future (final administrative process in progress...) for post-doc and engineers position, with a focus on the post-quantum part of the project.
-Detailed proposal will be published once the funding is officially in, but you can already contact me

 # Research topics and me